Listen To This Article

 Willink says the Navy SEALs try to manage no more than six to ten people at a time.
 This is the maximum number of people that can be managed effectively by a leader.

 Willink believes delegation is the best option with each leader given a role they completely understand.
 The leader should manage their small group managers to make sure they are capable of leading small groups effectively, leaving you to concentrate on the bigger picture.
 This 7 person structure is consistent across many other business books.
-Ready Fire Aim has much more information on this subject.
+Traction has much more information on this subject.

 In the final chapter of Extreme Ownership, Jocko Willink explains the book details ways he has learned to remain disciplined at all times.
 Discipline is a key part of achieving a great deal of success with the former Navy SEAL explaining an effective leader is close to their team but maintains just enough distance to retain the respect they have fought to achieve.
 For much more on the importance and power of discipline read Jocko’s other book Discipline Equals Freedom.